Can Genius Hour Help Improve the World?

 Denise Krebs is an international middle grades teacher and instructional coordinator in the nation of Bahrain.
 Gallit Zvi is an elementary school teacher and Vice Principal in Surrey, British Columbia.

 They are the authors of The Genius Hour Guidebook, a joint publication of MiddleWeb and Routledge/Eye On Education.
-A Second Edition has just been published with new chapters and updated resources.
+There’s now a Second Edition with new chapters and updated resources.
 Purchase at the Routledge website and receive a 20% discount with the code MWEB1.